 Related: How To Meal Prep For Two

 You can replace the butter in this recipe with the same amount of coconut oil or canola oil.
-Note that some zucchini bread recipes call for yogurt or applesauce to make them oil-free, but I didn’t test this so I’m not 100% sure if the ratio would work.
+Note that some zucchini bread recipes call for yogurt or applesauce to make them oil-free, but I didn’t test it to see what would happen, so I’m not 100% sure if the ratio would work.

-Pro tip: don’t skip that nutmeg.
-It’s SO GOOD in this bread.
+Pro tip: Don’t skip that nutmeg.
+It may seem weird, but it is SO GOOD in this bread.

 Related: Breakfast Ideas: Our Master List of Go-To Meals

-This zucchini bread can last in the fridge for up to a week and on the counter for up to 4-5 days!
-It’s totally freezer friendly too – just make sure to slice it before you freeze it!
+This zucchini bread can last in the fridge for up to a week and on the counter for up to 4-5 days, covered in an airtight container!
+It’s totally freezer friendly, too; just make sure to slice it before you freeze it!
+Wrap each slice individually so you can easily defrost and reheat.
 You can eat it cold, room temp, toasted, or slightly warmed up in the microwave.

 Happy prepping!